Posted in

 Kalpa’s journey into recruitment was not planned.
 In her words, she “fell into it” after an agency suggested it as a career path.
 From those early days in high-street staffing, she went on to support high-growth SaaS companies, build global hiring processes, and lead recruitment strategies that shaped entire teams.

 In this conversation, she shared practical, grounded advice for both SaaS hiring managers and job seekers navigating today’s competitive market.
+For a more structured employer-side framework, our guide to building a talent acquisition strategy for scaling teams expands on many of the same themes.

 You can watch the full episode here: